 Disadvantages of filing for Chapter 13

-Perhaps the most frustrating part is that you’ll have little to no money left over after the necessities have been paid.
+Perhaps the most frustrating part is that you’ll have little to no money left over after the paying necessities.
 This is because one of the orders of Chapter 13 includes having to use all your disposable income to pay off your debts.
 This can cause some worry in people as they cannot save money or use credit for emergency purposes.
 Furthermore, you won’t be able to get a mortgage.
-Although some banks do provide mortgages to individuals going through bankruptcy, they are often riddled with high numbers in terms of interest rates and monthly payments.
+Some banks provide mortgages to individuals going through bankruptcy.
+However, they often have high interest rates and monthly payments.

 No one should ever have to go through bankruptcy alone.
 Before you file, reach out to a Louisville bankruptcy lawyer who can explain your options and help you through the process.